 Counselling is shown to be quite effective for emotional, psychological or relational concerns for most people.
-If you think you or your relationship could benefit, you are likely right.
+If you think you or your relationships could benefit, you are likely right.
 If you are a couple looking for support, we practice Emotionally-Focused Therapy which has the highest success rate of any couple’s therapy (75% success rate, 80-90% improvement rate!).
 If you are unsure give us a call and we would love to talk more about it with you.

-See the “Fees” section for details around insurance coverage.
+See the Fees section for details around insurance coverage.
 To summarize: it may be depending on your coverage.
 Many private insurance and benefit companies cover part or all of psychological services.
 A receipt is issued at the end of each appointment that you can submit to your coverage provider for reimbursement.

-No. services are self-referred.
+No, services are self-referred.
 Just contact us to begin.

 This depends on multiple factors, including the severity and pervasiveness of the issue, as well as the person(s) themselves.
 Some people need only a few sessions and others need more.
 Our goal is to help you achieve your goals and feel healthier or happier as quickly as possible, though like most things in life the greater the time invested the greater the results.
-We typically suggest we find time in your schedule that works and commit to yourself to regular meetings until you see the changes you hope for.
+We typically suggest we find time in your schedule that works and commit yourself to regular meetings until you see the changes you hope for.

 We see both adults and older teens, and have much experience with both groups.
 For youth we typically see ages 16 years old and above.
 For children younger than that we suggest working with the parents directly.
 We see all ages of capable adults.